| | | | | | | |

 1. St. Augustine, Florida

-Unlike most Christmas towns on this list, St. Augustine offers plenty of sunshine and mild winter weather, so you won’t need to pack layers of clothing if you’re planning on visiting this colorful Christmas town.
+Unlike most Christmas towns on this list, St. Augustine offers plenty of sunshine and mild winter weather.
+You won’t need to pack layers of clothing if you’re planning on visiting this colorful Christmas town.

-St. Augustine has plenty of holiday cheer complete with an annual Nights of Lights Festival where 20 blocks of the Historic District are draped with sparkling Christmas lights and all the holiday cheer your inner child desires.
+St. Augustine has plenty of holiday cheer, complete with an annual Nights of Lights Festival.
+Blocks of the Historic District are draped with sparkling Christmas lights and all the holiday cheer your inner child desires.

 Best of all?
 The festival is free, so you won’t need to book tickets in advance.
-You can also view this adorable spectacle of lights by jumping on a horse-drawn carriage, taking a train ride tour, or hopping on a boat tour to see the sparkling lights show from the water.
+If you don’t want to walk, take a horse-drawn carriage, a train ride, or go on a boat tour to see the show from the water.

 Where to stay in St. Augustine

-It doesn’t get any cuter than the Anastasia Grand #3 located within walking distance of the Night of Lights.
-This fully renovated 1920s luxury apartment has stunning decor and is walking distance to the historic downtown area as well as the beach.
+It doesn’t get any cuter than the Anastasia Grand #3, located within walking distance of the Night of Lights.
+This fully renovated 1920s luxury apartment has stunning decor.
+Lucky for you, it is within walking distance to the historic downtown area as well as the beach.

-The property offers complimentary bikes can explore Anastasia Blvd and check out the local eateries, a craft brewery, and live music venues.
+The property offers complimentary bikes to explore Anastasia Blvd and you can check out the local eateries, a craft brewery, and live music venues.

 2. Solvang, California

 Looking for a “Christmassy” town that goes all out for the holidays?
 Then visit the tiny village of Solvang.
-The streets are lined with authentic Danish architecture, thatched roofs, picturesque windmills, twinkling Christmas lights, candlelight tours, and the charming Julefest parade.
+The streets are lined with authentic Danish architecture.
+Think thatched roofs, picturesque windmills, twinkling Christmas lights, candlelight tours, and the charming Julefest parade.

 Solvang is so magical, it feels festive all year long.
 Enjoy the northern European cuisine, and make sure to join in on a city-wide hunt where people will be keeping an eye for the elusive Solvang Nisse, which are elf-like Danish creatures.
 Find as many as you can and you’ll win incredible holiday prizes.